 - in a Mississippi public library

-Update: the winner of the inaugural Jane Smith Literacy Award is South Mississippi Regional Library for their Families Read First program.
+2017: South Mississippi Regional Library for their Families Read First program

 Mississippi Book Festival

-The Mississippi Library Commission and the Mississippi Center for the Book are involved with the Mississippi Book Festival by promoting Mississippi’s literary heritage.
+The Mississippi Library Commission and the Mississippi Center for the Book are greatly involved with the Mississippi Book Festival to help promote Mississippi’s outstanding literary heritage.
+Each year, MLC and the Mississippi CFB have a special exhibit or program at the Festival.

 National Book Festival